nickpdemarco/josiah/server/README.md

 ### brownapi
 There is considerably less similarity between subpackages within `brownapi`.
 Each package is responsible for parsing the response from an API provided by Brown, which bear little similarity to each other.

-## TODO
-For now, this server is being hosted on Google Cloud, and doesn't have any SSL certificates.
-I'm delaying this until we solidify with Brown's Networking team.
-It's possible / likely that this server will be routed to from an endpoint that has Brown's SSL certification.